top of page

 Panelist

-Dr. Andrew Wills, Director, Global Product Management at Hollingsworth & Vose, currently works at their corporate headquarters in East Walpole, MA.
+Dr. Andrew Willis is a Chief Scientist at Hollingsworth & Vose in the R&D team and is based in England.
 He has had two spells with the company, the first from 1996-2001 at their wet-laid facility in Winchcombe, England as an R&D Engineer working on glass wet-laid products.
 He then finished scratching an academic itch from 2001 until 2012, completing a Mathematics degree with the Open University and an Engineering Doctorate in Radar Signal Processing with University College London whilst working for the defense firm QinetiQ.
 Andrew rejoined H&V in England in 2012 in the Technology team, and since then has held posts as Scientist, Manager and Director of Technology, which led to a move to the USA in 2015.
-A move to China in 2019 leading H&V’s Suzhou Technology team was sadly cut short after one year due to COVID travel restrictions, and since 2021 he has been the Global Product Manager for H&V’s NanoWeb range of products containing synthetic nanofibers.
+A move to China in 2019 leading H&V’s Suzhou Technology team was sadly cut short after one year due to COVID travel restrictions, and then from 2021 to 2024 he was the Global Product Manager for H&V’s NanoWeb® range of products containing synthetic nanofibers before returning to the R&D team as Senior Director for Drylaid Technologies in 2024.
+In 2025 he returned to the UK in a Chief Scientist role.

 Image-empty-state_edited.png